philibertc/adalight_ws2812b/README.md

 - An Arduino Nano (genuine or not).
 - A 1000µF (or more) electrolytic capacitor.
 - A resistance between 200 and 600 Ohms.
-- WS2812B RGB LED strip
+- WS2812B RGB LED strip (max 240 LEDs) I recommend a strip with 60 LEDs/meter.